-Use this filing status if you were single on December 31, 2014.
-You are single if any of the following apply to you.
+Use this filing status if you were single on December 31, 2015.
+You are single if any of the following apply to you:

-- You have never been married. - You are legally separated under a decree of divorce or of separate maintenance. - You were widowed before January 1, 2014, and you did not remarry in 2014, and you do not qualify to file as a qualifying widow or widower with dependent children on your federal return.
+- You have never been married. - You are legally separated under a decree of divorce or of separate maintenance. - You were widowed before January 1, 2015, and you did not remarry in 2015, and you do not qualify to file as a qualifying widow or widower with dependent children on your federal return.

-NOTE: If you got divorced during the year, see our income tax ruling, ITR 14-2; and Publication 200 for help completing your return.
+NOTE: If you got divorced during the year, see Income Tax Ruling, ITR 14-2; and Publication, Pub.
+200, for help completing your return.